What Is Planning?

 Practicing planners are certified through the American Institute of Certified Planners (AICP), the professional institute of the American Planning Association.
 AICP provides leadership in setting nationwide standards for the planning profession.
 Planners who demonstrate that they meet high standards of technical, theoretical, historical, and ethical knowledge in the field earn AICP Certification.

 Planners who are interested in seeking AICP Certification must take an exam, which is offered twice a year, and meet other eligibility requirements.
-Planners with an accredited graduate degree, for example, must also have at least two years of professional planning experience before they may apply to take the AICP Certification exam.
+Planners with an accredited graduate degree, for example, must also have at least two years of professional planning experience before they may apply to take the AICP Comprehensive Planning Examination.

 Upon receiving AICP Certification, planners may use the initials "AICP" after their names.
 AICP certified planners are required to adhere to the AICP Code of Ethics.

 AICP Certification yields tangible results for prospective employers and planning professionals as demonstrated in the results of the APA Salary Survey.
-Certified planners earned $13,000 more, on average, than non-certified planners.
+The 2014 survey showed that certified planners earned $15,700 more, on average, than non-certified planners.
 Many organizations either require certification or give strong preference to certified planners in hiring practices.

 The American Planning Association does not encourage the licensing of planners on either a national or state level.
 The APA recognizes and respects existing state licensing or credential requirements and supports its members practicing the profession of planning in those states.
 For example, New Jersey currently requires licensure of professional planners, and Michigan currently provides for the registration of Professional Community Planners.
 Some states, such as Kentucky, South Carolina, and Tennessee, have enacted legislation pertaining to the credentialing of planning commissioners and other planning officials.